vectara/vectara-docs/www/docs/migration-guide-api-v2.md

 **Action items:**

-* Modify your list users requests to use the new endpoint and handle the updated response format.
+* Modify your list users requests to use the `/v2/users` endpoint with a GET request.
+* Update your user creation requests to use the `/v2/users` endpoint with a POST request.
+* Implement user retrieval functionality using the `/v2/users/{username}` endpoint with a GET request.
+* Update your user update requests to use the `/v2/users/{username}` endpoint with a PATCH request.
+* Modify your user deletion requests to use the `/v2/users/{username}` endpoint with a DELETE request.

 ### Retrieve User: